IBM/detect-secrets-stream/docs/detect-secrets-suite-faq.md

 ### My push has slowed down, what should I do?

 There should be minimal delay to your push introduced by triggering the `detect-secrets` asynchronous scan.
 If this is not the case for you, please open a GitHub issue.

-### My push was made but my CI / CD didn't trigger or execute?

-Please take care to distinguish between the `detect-secrets-suite` service and other CI/CD. e.g.:

-- Your organization / repository's CI/CD
-- CI/CD secret checking
-- GitHub Apps
-- Pre-commit hooks you have installed locally

-For your own CI/CD issues, please refer to your GitHub Organization owner.

 ### What token types do you scan?

 Please see [this](https://github.com/IBM/detect-secrets/blob/master/docs/developer-tool-faq.md) page for details.